 If you purchased the device new, return it if under warranty or send it in for servicing.
 In either case, don’t let LG send you the same device, instead upgrade to a different one.

 If you purchased the device used, you may need to exhaust all the options we have presented.

-The fact is, as far as these devices are concerned, LG has just made very poor quality products and as far as we have seen, there is very little that can be done to remedy the problem.
-Something very wrong with LG’s quality control when these devices were produced.
+The fact is, as far as these devices are concerned, LG has just made very poor-quality products and as far as we have seen, there is very little that can be done to remedy the problem.
+Something was very wrong with LG’s quality control when these devices were produced.

-If you are looking for a good soundbar, there are many other brands that offer good options such as Sony or Samsung.
+If you are looking for a good soundbar, many other brands offer good options such as Sony or Samsung.